LispCookbook/cl-cookbook/emacs-ide.md

 the selection "upwards" and `C-M-d` to move forward down one level of parentheses.

+Use `M-)` (`move-past-close-and-reindent`) to move to the end of the current lexical block, create a new line and indent.

 #### Deleting s-expressions

 Use `C-M-k` (`kill-sexp`) and `C-M-backspace` (`backward-kill-sexp`) (but caution: this keybinding may restart the system on GNU/Linux).